MHuant/ProjectTidyData/README.md

 PART 5

-Need to do the matrix with the mean.
+Need to do the matrix with the mean using the dplyr grouping functions (like a "Tableau croisé dynamique" - sorry don't know the name in English - in Excel